kvnptl/KevinPatelRnD/bash_scripts/EXPERIMENT_TRACKER_HRFuser.md

 --------------------------------------------------------------------------------------
 - TIMESTAMP: 11-Nov-2023 5:00
     - [DENSE]
         - Train Tiny HRFuser model on DENSE - orig setting - batch=12 - multi A100 gpu - DONE
             - With orig settings
             - Remeber to copy only car category
             - FAILED DUE TO CUDA VERSION ERROR
             - [NEED TO INSTALL CUDA 11.1] - DONE
             - Training started on A100 GPU - DONE
             - Testing on A100 GPU - DONE
         - Train camera only - DONE
+        - [DENSE] Train camera only on TWO CLASSES - On RTX 3090 GPU - DONE
+            - With adjusted learning rate
 -------------------------------------------------------------------------------------

 - TIMESTAMP: 4-Nov-2023 23:12